-The applied, technical certificate program in Electro-Mechanic Operation and Maintenance prepares graduates for careers as entry level electro-mechanic operators and maintainers in the Qatar Emiri Naval Forces.
+The applied, Technician Certificate - Electro-Mechanic Operation and Maintenance (T. Cert.
+EMOM) prepares graduates for careers as entry level electro-mechanic operators and maintainers in the Qatar Emiri Naval Forces.
 The program is competency-based with a mix of theory and practical skills development.
 Students will train in simulated work environments within College of Engineering and Technology workshops and pilot plants, using current industry standards, and industry-relevant tools and equipment.